• Skip to primary navigation

 If you like cardamom, you will surely have this cardamom cake as a regular in your home, too — deliciously soft, with a perfect balance of spice and buttery goodness in every bite!

-Mumma (Swedish Almond Cake)
+Mumma (Swedish Almond Paste Cake)

 Freshly baked Swedish almond cakes, on a cooling rack.